serverlessworkflow/specification/dsl-reference.md

   name: sample-workflow
   version: '0.1.0'
 do:
-  - checkup:
   for:
     each: pet
     in: .pets
     at: index
   while: .vet != null
   do:
     listen:
       to:
         one:
           with:
             type: com.fake.petclinic.pets.checkup.completed.v2
       output:
         to: '.pets + [{ "id": $pet.id }]'
 ```

 #### Listen